vignettes/anglemania_tutorial.Rmd

 the cosine similarity between the expression vectors of the gene pairs.

-maximum number of extracted genes.
-They are sorted by decreasing mean
+extracted genes.
+They are sorted by a weighted sum of the ranked mean

 ## DataFrame with 6 rows and 4 columns